Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Methodology for Assessing CTI Return on Investment

-Cost avoidance is one of the main pillars of any cybersecurity ROI calculation.
-The methodology estimates the potential financial loss of security incidents that were prevented, or significantly limited by CTI‑enabled controls.
-Leading breach cost studies routinely place the average cost of a data breach in the multi‑million dollar range \cite{IBM2024, VerizonDBIR2024}, while sector‑specific research highlights even higher impacts for heavily regulated industries.
+\paragraph{Cost-Avoidance ROI Estimation} Cost avoidance is one of the main pillars of any cybersecurity ROI calculation.
+The methodology estimates the potential financial loss of security incidents that were prevented or significantly limited by controls related to CTI.
+Leading breach cost studies place the average cost of a data breach in the multi‑million dollar range, while sector‑specific research highlights even higher impacts for heavily regulated industries \cite{IBM2025, VerizonDBIR2024}.

-A CTI program's contribution can be modeled by mapping its outputs (detections, early warnings, takedowns) to the \textbf{FAIR} (Factor Analysis of Information Risk) framework or similar quantitative risk‑analysis methods.
+A CTI program's contribution can be modeled by mapping its outputs (detections, early warnings, takedowns) to the FAIR (Factor Analysis of Information Risk) framework or similar quantitative risk‑analysis methods.
 FAIR converts qualitative risk statements into a probabilistic financial range, enabling risk‑adjusted ROI calculations that remain valid even as industry averages evolve \cite{FAIRInstituteWhatIsFAIR, BalbixFAIRModel}.

 To move from a conceptual discussion of cost avoidance to a quantifiable model, it is essential to formally define both the total investment and the prospective return.
-The investment is best captured by the \textbf{Total Cost of Ownership} (TCO) of the CTI program, which includes all direct and indirect expenses.
+The investment is best captured by the Total Cost of Ownership (TCO) of the CTI program, which includes all direct and indirect expenses.

 We can define the total cost of ownership as: